BoXHED/BoXHED2.0-source-code/packages/boxhed_shap/docs/api_examples.rst

-.. currentmodule:: shap
+.. currentmodule:: boxhed_shap

 .. _api_examples:

 API Examples
 ----------------

-These examples parallel the namespace structure of SHAP.
-Each object or function in SHAP has a corresponding example notebook here that demonstrates its API usage.
-The source notebooks are `available on GitHub <https://github.com/slundberg/shap/tree/master/notebooks/api_examples>`_.
+These examples parallel the namespace structure of boxhed_shap.
+Each object or function in boxhed_shap has a corresponding example notebook here that demonstrates its API usage.
+The source notebooks are `available on GitHub <https://github.com/slundberg/boxhed_shap/tree/master/notebooks/api_examples>`_.

 .. _explainers_examples:

 explainers
 ==========
 ..
-Examples for members of :ref:`shap.explainers <explainers_api>`.
+Examples for members of :ref:`boxhed_shap.explainers <explainers_api>`.

 .. toctree::
     :glob: